DataIntellectTech/TorQ/docs/dataaccess.md

 1. Download [q-REST](https://github.com/AquaQAnalytics/q-REST)
 2. Open `application.properties` and point `kdb.host/port` to the gateway
-3. qCon into the gateway and run `.dataaccess.enableqrest[]`
-4. Use the execute function argument to send `.json`s of the form:
+3. Use the execute function argument to send `.json`s of the form:
 ```
 {
 "function_name": ".dataaccess.qrest",